zhiyao-w/-zhiyao-w-.github.io/proj1/index.md

 ### Single-scale Version (for Small Images)

 I use the L2 norm metric and search over a window of [-15, 15] to align the G and R channels to the B channel.
-Also, I crop the image by 10% on each side for better alignment.
+Also, I crop the image by 10% on each side at the begining for better alignment.

-Below are the results for all `.jpg` images.
+Below are the results for all `.jpg` images:

 <table>
   <tr>